wombleton/gitlaw-nz/acts/S/Sale and Supply of Alcohol Act 2012.md

 ##### New Zealand Railways Corporation (Staff) Regulations 1982 (SR 1982/46)

-[Regulation 2(1)][851]: insert in its appropriate alphabetical order:
+[Regulation 2(1)][852]: insert in its appropriate alphabetical order:

-> "_alcohol_ has the meaning given by section 5 of the Sale and Supply of Alcohol Act 2012 ".
+> "_alcohol_ has the meaning given by section 5 of the Sale and Supply of Alcohol Act 2012 as".

-[Regulation 93][852]: omit ""alcoholic liquor"" in every place where it appears and substitute in each place ""alcohol"".
+[Regulation 93][853]: omit ""alcoholic liquor"" in every place where it appears and substitute in each place ""alcohol"".

-[Regulation 95(2)][853]: omit ""alcoholic liquor"" in both places where it appears and substitute in each place ""alcohol"".
+[Regulation 95(2)][854]: omit ""alcoholic liquor"" in both places where it appears and substitute in each place ""alcohol"".

 ##### Ticketing (Public Bar) Notice 1982 (SR 1982/180)

-[Clause 3][854]: omit ""Sale of Liquor Act 1962"" and substitute ""Sale and Supply of Alcohol Act 2012"".
+[Clause 3][855]: omit ""Sale of Liquor Act 1962"" and substitute ""Sale and Supply of Alcohol Act 2012"".

 ####